 Students begin their study of Japanese in secondary school with little to no prior experience of the Japanese language and culture.
 Many will have learnt an additional language in primary school and bring existing language learning strategies, textual knowledge and intercultural awareness to the new experience of learning Japanese.
 Skills in analysing, comparing and reflecting on language and culture in the languages are mutually supportive.
 Students may need encouragement to take risks in learning a new language at this stage in their social development and consider how the experience influences their first language and culture.

 In Year 7, students communicate in Japanese, interacting with peers and known adults to exchange information about self, family and friends, and interests.
 They engage in individual and collaborative tasks that involve working together to highlight their language learning for family, friends and their school community.
 Students identify topics, gist and specific points of information from texts related to aspects of their personal and social worlds, convey the information and ideas and use them in new ways.
 They respond to imaginative texts by discussing aspects, such as characters, events and/or key ideas.
 Students create simple own or shared imaginative texts by reinterpreting or adapting familiar texts and/or using modelled structures and language.

-In Year 7, students learn Japanese through rich and varied language input, and the provision of experiences that are challenging, but achievable.
+In Year 7, students learn Japanese through rich and varied language input and the provision of challenging but achievable experiences.
 English is predominantly used for discussion, clarification, explanation, analysis and reflection.
-To assist students in the language learning process, support is provided from the classroom teacher in the form of scaffolding, modelling and monitoring, explicit instruction and feedback, structured opportunities for understanding and practising a new language, and the chance to revisit, recycle and review.
+To assist students in the language learning process, support is provided by the classroom teacher in the form of scaffolding, modelling and monitoring, explicit instruction and feedback, structured opportunities for understanding and practising a new language, and the chance to revisit, recycle and review.